isabella232/sfcc-helpcenter/content/md/cartridge-configuration/04-import-images-configuration.md

 # How can I retrieve images from the "image" attributes?

-In the [connector configuration page](01-where-configuration.html), you need to select `Images` for the following parameter to retrieve images from the "image" attributes.
+In the [connector configuration page](01-where-configuration.html), you need to select `Images` for the following parameter to retrieve images from the "image" attributes:

 | Connector parameter           | PIM information        |
 | :-----------------------------| :---------------------: |